rougesteelproject/cse-251/lesson_01/canvas/prepare.md

 # Lesson 1: Course Introduction

 **Reading is key to doing well in this course.
-You will be required to read the provided material each week.
+You will be required to read the provided preparation material each lesson.
 Take your time and read the material more than once if you don't understand it the first time.**

 Section | Content
 --- | ---